Apache Kafka - K8s

 Integrate with client applications

 As mentioned in the previous section of the Tutorial, the recommended way to create and manage users is by means of another charm: the Data Integrator Charm.
-This will allow us to encode users directly in the Juju model, and - as shown in the following - to rotate user credentials rotations with and without application downtime using Relations.
+This will let us encode users directly in the Juju model, and - as shown in the following - rotate user credentials rotations with and without application downtime using Relations.

 Data Integrator Charm

-The Data Integrator Charm is a bare-bones charm that allows for central management of database users, providing support for different kinds of data platforms (e.g. MongoDB, MySQL, PostgreSQL, Kafka, OpenSearch, etc) with a consistent, opinionated and robust user experience.
-In order to deploy the Data Integrator Charm we can use the command juju deploy we have learned above:
+The Data Integrator Charm is a bare-bones charm that can be used for central management of database users, providing support for different kinds of data platforms (e.g. MongoDB, MySQL, PostgreSQL, Kafka, OpenSearch, etc) with a consistent, opinionated and robust user experience.
+To deploy the Data Integrator Charm we can use the command juju deploy we have learned above:

 juju deploy data-integrator --channel stable --config topic-name=test-topic --config extra-user-roles=admin